Description

 Note:

-It does not matter which protocol triggers this a certificate exchange, nor which program is using TLS for the exchange.
+It does not matter which protocol triggers this certificate exchange, or which program is using TLS for the exchange.

-The TLS version does not matter either, nor does it matter which setup is used or in which environment.
+Neither does the TLS version matter, nor does it matter which setup is used or in which environment.

 It may be the case that multiple certificates are exchanged from client to server and from server to client (which is the typical direction).